thenets/do-kyoka/README.md

 So, this project is my attempt to solve my problem to allow me to access everything that I want without exposing my application everywhere or deploying my instance in one specific VPC, or joining into my VPN.

 > 🔴 This solution IS NOT DESIGNED FOR PRODUCTION.
-You must you VPN and a private network to have a secure environment and not expose your application to the internet.
+You must use a VPN and a private network to have a secure environment and not expose your application to the internet.

 ## 📚 Requirements